eugenewebdevs/new-contributors/README.md

-# New Contributors
+﻿# New Contributors

 ## About

 Local (Eugene, OR) open source projects looking for brand new contributors.

-Specificlly for those looking to contribute to open source for the first time.
+Specifically for those looking to contribute to open source for the first time.

 This is not the place for projects to look for free work.
 These issues are to help bring in new developers to the open source world.
 All listed here and submitting these labeled issues will be expected to help with providing more info, creation of pull requests, etc...

-Contributions can be as small as typo fixes and as large as the code changes to front faceing projects.
+Contributions can be as small as typo fixes and as large as the code changes to front facing projects.

 Issues should be: